bowser-js/bowser/README.md

 The library is made to help to detect what browser your user has and gives you a convenient API to filter the users somehow depending on their browsers.

-**Changes of version 2.0**
+### ⚠️ Version 2.0 breaking changes ⚠️

-The version 2.0 has drastically changed API.
-All available methods can be found in the `docs` folder from now on and on a webpage soon.
+Version 2.0 has drastically changed the API.
+All available methods are on the [docs page](https://lancedikson.github.io/bowser/docs).

 _For legacy code, check out the [1.x](https://github.com/lancedikson/bowser/tree/v1.x) branch and install it through `npm install bowser@1.9.4`._

 # Use cases